- Automatic Control and Robotics

 - Mathematical Logic and Informatics

-The PhD degree is attained after defending the thesis in front of a committee.
+The Ph.D. degree is awarded after successfully defending the thesis in front of a committee composed of experts in the relevant field covered by the thesis.

-The PhD program is attended by a number of students ranging from 50 to 60, with an average of 25% of students coming from abroad.
+The Ph.D. program typically enrolls between 50 to 60 students annually, with an average of 25% of students coming from abroad.

-Every year there are from 10 to 20 new open positions, half of which funded either by the University or by private institutions and companies.
-The call is generally issued in May or June, and remains open for 30 days.
-Applicants must already have the Master degree or get it within the end of October.
-PhD activities normally start on November, 1.
+Each year, there are approximately 10 to 20 new open positions, funded by the University, private institutions, and companies.
+Two calls for applications are usually announced in April/May and June, remaining open for 30 days.
+Applicants are required to hold a Master's degree or obtain one by the end of October.
+Ph.D. activities typically start on November 1st.